djalbat/highmark-cli/README.md

   version                                    Show the version

+  [publish] <project-directory-name>         Publish the given project

   server                                     Run a server to view the output file

   initialise                                 Create a configuration file

-  [publish]                                  Publish the input Markdown file to the output HTML file
+  set-options                                Set options

 Options: